What a pleasure to discover BAOBAB MADAGASCAR

 Baobab Malagasy

 In Madagascar, the Baobab is called Reniala, literally the mother of the forest, because of its height above other trees.
-The word Baobbab comes from the Arabic word Zil-hibaba or Zoul-hibab which means a plant containing fruits inside which there are a thousand grains or a thousand pepins.
-07 species are found in Madagascar, 06 of which are endemic:
+Etymologically, the word Baobbab comes from the Arabic word Zil-hibaba or Zoul-hibab which means a plant containing fruits inside which there are a thousand grains or a thousand pepins.
+Currently, 07 species are found in Madagascar, 06 of which are endemic:

-Baobabs play a multifunctional role in the lives of people in western Madagascar, both ecologically and socio-economically.
+Baobabs play a vital role in the lives of people in western Madagascar.

 Cultural aspects

 Baobabs are often considered sacred trees and play a central role in many local beliefs and traditions.
-Its size conceals thousands of secrets, which is why the Malagasy people respect this species.
+Indeed, its size conceals thousands of secrets, which is why the Malagasy people respect this species.

 Because of their unique character and longevity, baobabs are symbols of Madagascar’s resilience and natural wealth.